jmulet/moodle-tiny_widgethub/docs/examples.md

 version: 1.0.0
 ````

+**Note 1:** For the sake of simplicity, the conditional `when` has no effect in the fields of a repeatable parameter.

-**Note:** Due to TinyMCE’s internal logic, when programmatically changing `src` or `href` attributes of a DOM element, you must also update the corresponding `data-mce-src` or `data-mce-href` attributes accordingly.
+**Note 2:** Due to TinyMCE’s internal logic, when programmatically changing `src` or `href` attributes of a DOM element, you must also update the corresponding `data-mce-src` or `data-mce-href` attributes accordingly.